MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

    - Move task up
    - Move task down

-   These functions work, but you can refactor to build a reusable component to display the todo items.
-The markup for the todo item goes into a new component, TodoItem.
+   These functions work, but you can refactor to build a reusable component to display the to-do items.
+The markup for the to-do item goes into a new component, TodoItem.
 Because the management of the list stays in the Todo component, you can pass callbacks to the Delete and Move buttons.

 1. To get started, right-click the *components* folder in Solution Explorer and select **Add > New Item**.